 CQUniversity Bundaberg is located on a green, tree-studded 23-hectare site on Bundaberg's southern outskirts, adjacent to the airport and only six kilometres from the Bundaberg city centre.
-CQUniversity Bundaberg offers small class sizes, with very individually-focussed, high quality educational service provision, across a wide range of university study programs.
+CQUniversity Bundaberg offers small class sizes, with very individually-focussed, high quality educational service provision, across a wide range of university study courses.

 CQUniversity Bundaberg has a friendly, supportive atmosphere that caters for students of all ages.
 You can study on-campus or by distance from home.
-Prior learning and work experience are taken into consideration and CQUniversity even offers enabling programs to help you prepare for tertiary education.
+Prior learning and work experience are taken into consideration and CQUniversity even offers enabling courses to help you prepare for tertiary education.

 CQUniversity Bundaberg is a modern, purpose-built campus, offering students new, innovative buildings and facilities.
 Distributed among the academic buildings are the library, bookshop, campus refectory, a 200-seat and a 100‑seat lecture theatre (with state-of-the-art electronic equipment), four computer laboratories (two with 20‑hour-a-day student access), nursing clinical laboratories and video conferencing rooms.
 The campus boasts interactive electronically transmitted lectures to integrate CQUniversity Bundaberg with other campuses.